Smoother Entropy for Active State Trajectory Estimation and Obfuscation in POMDPs

-Expressions \eqref{eq:stageAdditiveCausal} and \eqref{eq:standardTrajectroyForm} are subtly different since the causally conditioned directed information and entropy terms in \eqref{eq:stageAdditiveCausal} involve conditional probabilities of the states $X_k$ given only the history of measurements $Y^k$ and controls $U^{k-1}$, whilst the standard conditional entropy and mutual information terms in \eqref{eq:standardTrajectroyForm} involve conditional probabilities of the states $X_k$ given the entire trajectories of measurements $Y^{T}$ and controls $U^{T-1}$.
+Expressions \eqref{eq:stageAdditiveCausal} and \eqref{eq:standardTrajectroyForm} are subtly different since the causally conditioned directed information and entropy terms in \eqref{eq:stageAdditiveCausal} involve conditional probabilities of the states $X_k$ given only the information state $I_k = (Y^k, U^{k-1})$, whilst the standard conditional entropy and mutual information terms in \eqref{eq:standardTrajectroyForm} involve conditional probabilities of the states $X_k$ given the entire trajectories of measurements $Y^{T}$ and controls $U^{T-1}$.
 This difference means that \eqref{eq:stageAdditiveCausal} will lead directly to belief-state forms of the smoother entropy.

 To express the smoother entropy in terms of the belief state, we require the following corollary to Theorem \ref{theorem:directedInformation}.